-During the summer, BMSF Scholars serve as mentors to URM medical students who are considering clinical research as a career pathway.
+During the summer, Winn CDA scholars serve as mentors to URM medical students who are considering clinical research as a career pathway.
 The students are participants of the 6-week Robert A. Winn Diversity in Clinical Trials: Clinical Investigator Pathway Program (Winn CIPP), where they learn the basics of community-engaged clinical research.
-The CIPP runs mid-June to late July.
+The Winn CIPP runs mid-June to late July.

-This annual two-day event, held at the end of each program year in late October or early November), brings together key program stakeholders to inspire, amplify, educate, and celebrate.
-The agenda includes sessions addressing diversity in clinical research and skills development and features Scholar presentations.
-Scholars will have the opportunity to network with each other and a range of program stakeholders (e.g., Mentors, National Advisory Committee, leaders in clinical trial research, and local National Medical Fellowships alumni).
+This annual two-day event, held at the end of each program year in late October or early November, brings together key program stakeholders to inspire, amplify, educate, and celebrate.
+The agenda includes sessions addressing diversity in clinical research and skills development and features scholar presentations.
+Scholars will have the opportunity to network with each other and a range of program stakeholders (e.g., National Advisory Committee, leaders in clinical trial research, and local National Medical Fellowships alumni).

 Scholars must submit the following expenditure and progress reports:

-1) Bi-annual BMSF DCTCDP Status Reports, due March 31 and September 30 of each program year.
+1) Bi-annual Winn CDA Status Reports, due March 31 and September 30 of each program year.